What are the Characteristics of Operations Research?

 • Enhance the logistics network to slash shipping expenses.

-Through evidence-based insights, operations research refines decision-making and minimizes unpredictability.
+Through evidence-based insights, operations research improves decision-making and reduces uncertainty.

 Optimization

-• Linear and Integer Programming – Used for maximizing or minimizing specific outcomes.
+• Linear and Integer Programming - This is applied to maximize or minimize specific results.

-• Dynamic Programming – Solves multi-stage decision problems.
+• Dynamic Programming - Multi-stage decision problem solver

-• Network Optimization – Enhances efficiency in logistics and supply chains
+• Network Optimization - Assets maximize efficiency in logistics and supply chains.

 Problem-Solving